 “It was definitely an important game for our group,” he said.
 “Our effort last game was good but not good enough.
 I wanted to step up and do my job the best, and I’m satisfied with my game.”

 The win drastically changes the dynamic of the series.
 A Jets win to take a 2-0 series lead would have given them about a 90 percent chance to win, but Vegas has now tied things up, with the majority of the games remaining at the friendly confines of T-Mobile Arena.

 “You’re playing against great players and that’s what you want,” Schmidt said.
 “You want to test yourself every night and you want to be able to leave your mark on the game.
 We have to make sure we come out with the same intensity that we did tonight and maybe a little bit extra.
 They aren’t going to roll over for us, they’re going to come back with a great game.”

-The chip lodged firmly on Marchessault’s shoulder appears to be going nowhere.
-The 27-year-old led the Florida Panthers with 30 goals last season (seven more than the next-highest scorer) yet the team exposed him during June’s expansion draft.
+The chip lodged on Marchessault’s shoulder appears to be permanent.
+The 27-year-old led the Florida Panthers with 30 goals last season (seven more than the next-highest scorer), yet the team exposed him during June’s expansion draft.

 This year in Las Vegas he proved his breakout season was no fluke, with 27 goals and 48 assists, and is now leading the Golden Knights in the playoffs.

 “That’s the story of our club,” Marchessault said.
-“We were all (considered to be) not part of the center of our (old) teams, and everybody seized the opportunity here and that’s what has made our success.”
+“We were all (considered to be) not part of the center of our (former) teams, and everybody seized the opportunity here, and that’s what has made our success.”

-“We are just a bunch of hockey players that wanted to find a home and we did,” he said, “and we’ve been awesome.”
+“We are just a bunch of hockey players who wanted to find a home and we did,” he said, “and we’ve been awesome.”